 Along with skewness, kurtosis is an important descriptive statistic of data distribution.
 However, the two concepts must not be confused with each other.
 Skewness essentially measures the symmetry of the distribution, while kurtosis determines the heaviness of the distribution tails.

 In finance, kurtosis is used as a measure of financial risk.
-A large kurtosis is associated with a high level of risk of an investment because it indicates that there are high probabilities of extremely large and extremely small returns.
+A large kurtosis is associated with a high level of risk for an investment because it indicates that there are high probabilities of extremely large and extremely small returns.
 On the other hand, a small kurtosis signals a moderate level of risk because the probabilities of extreme returns are relatively low.

 What is Excess Kurtosis?